 Grown Up Christmas List by Amy Grant

-Amy Grant is my sister Judy’s favorite holiday singer (she has been known to play those albums throughout the year).
+Amy Grant is my sister Judy’s favorite holiday singer (she has been known to play her Christmas albums throughout the year).
 This is such an amazing song, really capturing the spirit of giving and caring and global thinking that my parents passed on to us.

 Have Yourself a Merry Little Christmas by Judy Garland